-When you work in the field of QA testing, you’re inevitably going to encounter folks who don’t respect the idea of QA.
+When you work in the field of QA testing, you’re inevitably going to encounter folks with negative perceptions of QA.
 While this can happen frequently, there are ways to work around it.
 If you can determine when to persist through the noise and when to push back, you’ll be able to accommodate whatever is thrown your way.

-The overall QA and developer relationship can be collaborative, and working with a developer that respects QA is amazing.
-However, the most common role that perceives QA negatively tends to be engineers.
+The overall QA and developer relationship should be collaborative.
+Working with a developer that respects QA can be amazing!
+However, the most common role that has negative perceptions of QA tends to be engineers.
 It’s helpful to keep in mind that this isn’t always the engineer’s fault.

-Some QA testers can be condescending in their manner of reporting bugs, as if it’s a personal critique on the developer’s self-worth.
+Some QA testers can be condescending in their manner of reporting bugs.
+They might treat it as if it’s a personal critique on the developer’s self-worth.
 Naturally, if a developer feels that they are being personally criticized, they may react defensively.
 (Learn more about how to collaborate with developers in our guide to the QA and developer relationship.)

 No matter how politely and neutrally a tester reports an issue, some developers react defensively.
 In some extreme cases, the reaction may even be verbally aggressive.
-On top of being uncomfortable on a personal level, this is one of the biggest detriments to the quality of a mobile app or website – and thus, the company’s ultimate success and ability to thrive.
+First and foremost, this is uncomfortable on a personal level.
+But it’s also one of the biggest detriments to the quality of a mobile app or website.
+Accordingly, it can tank the company’s ultimate success and ability to thrive.
 Developers in this situation can end up being a roadblock to getting bugs fixed.
 They can even an obstacle to letting product managers find out about bugs in the first place.

 Some developers will close bug tickets themselves, and say “this isn’t a bug” for a number of reasons.
 Sometimes this could be out of a genuine intention of being helpful.
 Other times, it’s out of worry that they’ll get in trouble for a bug in their code.
 In worst case scenarios, it can even be run-of-the-mill power-tripping.

 This can be solved from day one.
 How?
-By making sure it’s understood that the product or project manager is the one who will determine whether a potential issue should be addressed.
+By making sure it’s understood that the product manager determines whether a potential issue should be addressed.
 QA’s job is to report potential bugs, and the role of developers is to fix them.
 Both QA testers and developers need to understand that the product owner should be the final decision-maker on what gets fixed.

 The Blame Game